servinlp/web-design/readme.md

 ### User scenario

-As `$user` i want to see the projects in there right context.
+As `$user` i want to see the projects in there right context to see if this person is fit to hire as an intern.

 `$user`